ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities.md

 We're going to make a piece of equipment that the player can pick up, and when they do, they will gain a new ability.

-For this tutorial, we are going to make a quick dodge roll.
+For this tutorial, we are going to make the player do a dance.

 ### Getting Started with Equipment